Your toothbrush may be giving you halitosis

 The first thing to realize is that, in order to avoid halitosis, you need the right dental equipment.
 Not any old toothbrush and toothpaste will do.
 For starters, your brush needs to have very soft bristles.
 Hard, stiff bristles can wear away dental enamel very quickly, leading to small gray scratches on the tooth surface, which can open the door for cavities.

 Also, an oxygenating toothpaste is essential.
 Regular pastes rely on synthetic chemicals to clean teeth, but such compounds just irritate the sensitive tissues of your mouth, making canker sores more likely.
-Instead, try specialty pastes that use all-natural ingredients to oxygenate and whiten your teeth.
+Instead, try specialty pastes that use healthier ingredients to oxygenate and whiten your teeth.

 Now, for the proper technique.